Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Your LLC’s name must include the words "Limited Liability Company" or "Limited Company" or the abbreviations "LC," "LLC" or "L.L.C."
-Your name can’t have any word or phrase indicating or implying the LLC is a governmental agency or that it is organized for a purpose not allowed under Missouri law.
-And the name must be distinguishable from the name of any domestic or foreign-qualified LLC, corporation, limited partnership, or reserved name filed with the state.
+Your Missouri LLC’s name must include the words "Limited Liability Company" or "Limited Company" or the abbreviations "LC," "LLC" or "L.L.C."
+Your LLC’s name can’t have any word or phrase indicating or implying the LLC is a governmental agency or that it is organized for a purpose not authorized by its Articles of Organization in Missouri.
+And the name must be distinguishable from the name of any domestic or foreign-qualified LLC, corporation, limited partnership, limited liability partnership, limited liability limited partnership or reserved or registered name on the Secretary of State’s records.

-A Missouri LLC is formed by filing Articles of Organization and paying the state-required fee.
+A Missouri LLC is formed by filing Articles of Organization* and paying the state-required fee.
 The information required in the formation document varies by state.
-Missouri requires:
+Missouri requires, among other things:

-You must list the name and address of a Registered Agent with a physical address in Missouri—post office box addresses are not permitted.
-Your registered agent must be available during normal business hours to accept Service of Process and other important legal and tax documents for the business.
+With a Missouri LLC, you must list the name and address of a Registered Agent with a physical address in Missouri—post office box addresses are not permitted.
+Your LLC’s Registered Agent is the LLC’s agent upon whom any process, notice or demand can be served.

-Missouri does not provide specific rules for a professional limited liability company (PLLC).
-However, professionals, such as accountants, attorneys, and physicians, may operate as an LLC.
+Missouri does not have specific statutory provisions for a professional limited liability company (PLLC).
+However, professionals may operate as an LLC.

 More in Formation Services